Selecting the ideal hosting solution is a vital decision for any website owner, with two popular alternatives being cloud hosting and VPS hosting.

 For example, some servers will charge you for bandwidth use or per minute of use.

-Most of the big-name cloud hosting companies will offer pay-as-you-go plans which are convenient because you only pay for the resources you use.
+Most of the big-name cloud hosting providers will offer pay-as-you-go plans which are convenient because you only pay for the resources you use.

 - Great performance